Malik Zulu Shabazz: Early life and legal career

-Last year, Shabazz stood with the victims of a racist attack by law enforcement officers in Rankin County, Mississippi.
-With fellow attorney Trent Walker, Shabazz filed a lawsuit last year on behalf of Michael Corey Jenkins and Eddie Terrell Parker, two Black men who were tortured by deputies from the Rankin County Sheriff’s Department.
+In 2023, Shabazz stood with the victims of a racist attack by law enforcement officers in Rankin County, Mississippi.
+With fellow attorney Trent Walker, Shabazz filed a lawsuit on behalf of Michael Corey Jenkins and Eddie Terrell Parker, two Black men who were tortured by deputies from the Rankin County Sheriff’s Department.
 The lawsuit is still pending, with demands for $400 million in damages for the victims.

 Reportedly calling themselves the ‘Goon Squad,’ the linked police officers unlawfully entered a home where two Black men were staying with a white woman in a house in Braxton.
 Once inside, the officers handcuffed Jenkins and Parker and poured milk, alcohol, and chocolate syrup over them while mocking them with racial slurs.
 Next, they forced them to strip naked and shower together to clear the mess.
 Then, they mocked the victims with racial slurs and assaulted them with sex objects.

 Following the report, the officers involved in the act received over 132 years of sentence, namely Brett McAlpin (32 years), Christian Dedmon (40 years), Hunter Elward (20 years), Jeffrey Middleton (17 years), Daniel Opdyke (17 years), and Joshua Hartfield (10 years).
 These are the longest sentences given to police officers in U.S. history and the first time in Mississippi.

 After the police officers pleaded guilty, Shabazz stated: “We stand by our convictions that the Rankin County Sheriff’s Department over the last decade or more has been one of the worst-run sheriff’s departments in the country, and that’s why the Department of Justice is going forth and more revelations are forthcoming.